k-wall/mock-console-server/README.md

 * sorting
 * filtering
-* mutations for create/patching/deleting addressess spaces and addresses
 * mutations for purging an address and closing a connection.
+* the structure of the object beneath connections and links feels ugly

 # Running